bgaze/laravel-crud/README.md

     + Basic HTML CRUD using Blade templates.

 ## Conventions

-> This section explain very important concepts required to use the package.
-> Please read it carrefully.

 CRUD generator need to manipulate Model name in order to generate required ressources.
 As a convention, we designate by: